greenboxal/doggohub/doc/install/installation.md

 To make sure you didn't miss anything run a more thorough check with:

-    sudo -u git -H bundle exec rake gitlab:check RAILS_ENV=production
+    sudo -u git -H bundle exec rake doggohub:check RAILS_ENV=production

-If all items are green, then congratulations on successfully installing GitLab!
+If all items are green, then congratulations on successfully installing DoggoHub!

-NOTE: Supply `SANITIZE=true` environment variable to `gitlab:check` to omit project names from the output of the check command.
+NOTE: Supply `SANITIZE=true` environment variable to `doggohub:check` to omit project names from the output of the check command.

 ### Initial Login

-Visit YOUR_SERVER in your web browser for your first GitLab login.
+Visit YOUR_SERVER in your web browser for your first DoggoHub login.

 If you didn't [provide a root password during setup](#initialize-database-and-activate-advanced-features), you'll be redirected to a password reset screen to provide the password for the